GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 Earn the credential the market references.

 Build real systems.
-Ship a capstone in production.
+Ship a completed AI project in production.
 Join a global profession governed by practitioners, not vendors.
 Carry a credential employers, regulators, and governments recognize.

 Start Your Certification →